antonlogvinenko/rust-by-example/README.md

   * cloning transmitter (`mpsc`, multiple producer, single consumer)
 * Shared state concurrency
   * `Mutex::lock()` returns `LockResult<MutexGuard, Err>`
+	* Not reentrant (not recursive), deadlocks when called twice in the same thread
+	* When thread holding it panics, `Mutex` is poisoned, all attempts to acquire it lead to panic: to procect programs invariants after the initial panic
   * `MutexGuard` implements
 	* `Deref` to access value
+		* Accessed data lifetime depends on `MutexGuard` lifetime
+		* When `MutexGuard` is out of scoped (dropped, unlocked), compiler will not allow access to the data
 	* `Drop` to unlock
   * `Arc`, the atomic `RC`
 * Send & Sync